Broadway icon Harold Prince dead at 91

 “As per his wishes, there will be no funeral but there will be a celebration of his life this fall with the people he loved most, the members of the theatrical community that he was a part of for seven decades,” the spokesman said.

-Prince was born in New York on January 30, 1928, getting his first foot through the theater door as an assistant to producer-director George Abbott in the late 1940s and early 1950s.
+Prince was born in New York on January 30, 1928, getting his first foot through the theatre door as an assistant to producer-director George Abbott in the late 1940s and early 1950s.

 He received a special Tony Award for lifetime achievement in 2006.